Logiqx/gpx-ideas/docs/extensions/gpx_ico/README.md

 - Support for multiple icon folders, allowing the creators of GPX / GPZ files to logically group their icons.
 - Support for anchor points / hot spots, applied to groups of icons via a single definition in the GPX metadata.
 - Support for multiple resolutions of icons, thus catering for different display resolutions and devices.
-- Support for multiple image formats, such as PNG and SVG.
+- Support for multiple image formats and transparency / alpha channels, such as PNG and SVG.

-These features can all be confined to the `<metadata>` section of the GPX file, allowing for simple  `<wpt>` / `<trkpt>` / `<rtept>` elements.
+These features should all be confined to the `<metadata>` section of the GPX file, allowing for simple  `<wpt>` / `<trkpt>` / `<rtept>` elements.

-### Basic Examples
+### Simple Examples

 This document kicks off with some simple examples, rather than explaining everything in detail upfront.

-Most creators of GPX / GPZ files including icons are not expected to require functionality beyond the first example.
+Many creators of GPX / GPZ files that wish to include icons are not expected to require functionality beyond the first example.

 The remainder of the document will provide additional technical detail about the icon functionality.